Cyoda-platform/quart-client-template/entity/app_design_prd.md

     A[library_management_job] -->|triggers| B[book_entity];
     A -->|triggers| C[author_entity];
     A -->|triggers| D[user_entity];
-    A -->|triggers| E[task_entity];
-    A -->|triggers| F[user_activity_entity];
+    A -->|triggers| E[user_activity_entity];
 ```

 ## Conclusion

-The Cyoda design aligns effectively with the requirements for the Library Manager Pro application.
-By utilizing the event-driven model, the application efficiently manages state transitions of each entity involved from data fetching to storage.
+The updated Cyoda design aligns effectively with the requirements for the Library Manager Pro application.
+By utilizing the event-driven model, the application efficiently manages state transitions of each entity involved, from data fetching to storage.
 The outlined entities, workflows, and events comprehensively cover the needs of the application, ensuring a smooth and automated process for library management.

 This PRD serves as a foundational guide for the implementation and development of the Library Manager Pro application using the Cyoda framework.